-Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
+This is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Master Trust is not required to be rated, nor has it been rated as of June 30, 2023.
-The San Diego County Treasury Investment Pool was rated AAA by Fitch Ratings, Inc. as of June 30, 2023.
+The Mutual funds are not required to be rated, nor have they been rated as of June 30, 2024.
+The San Diego County Treasury Investment Pool was rated AA+ by Fitch Ratings, Inc. as of June 30, 2024.

-Custodial Credit Risk
+Custodial Credit Risk - Deposits and Investments